gideontong/programming-resources/ucsd-pi/README.md

 ## Preparing a Remote Connection

 If you want to skip ahead and prepare something before doing this section, I reccomend doing step 1 of [Getting Online](#Getting-Online).
+You'll need to do this section before doing the rest of Getting Online.

+I'll update this section soon with information that'll help you.

 ## Getting Online